themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 >
 > I have not used [the Family plan](https://www.FastMail.fm/signup/family.html).
 It allows you to combine multiple personal accounts under one bill but you also get the option to share contacts and calendars as well as administer and monitor accounts for the kids.

 For the security conscious (and who isn't these days) you can set up [Two Factor Authentication](https://www.FastMail.fm/help/account/2fa.html).
+FastMail has a very sane view of security, which is evident in its [communications on the subject](https://www.fastmail.fm/help/ourservice/security.html).
+They do everything possible on their end to maintain the security of your email but take care to point out that without using email encryption software such as [Pretty Good Privacy (PGP)](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) or [Secure/Multipurpose Internet mail Extensions [S/MIME)](http://en.wikipedia.org/wiki/Smime), webmail remains flawed from a security standpoint.

+> {{ theme:partial src="aside-header" voice="potatowire" text="A good indication" }}
+>
+> In reality, webmail is as private as a postcard, and efforts to claim otherwise are disengenuous at best.
+As FastMail's security page points out, (Hushmail)[https://www.hushmail.com/] turned over unencrypted email to the U.S. Government when served with a court order, in accordance with their [privacy policy](https://www.fastmail.fm/help/legal/privacy.html).
+Take note of this, ["a privacy-oriented email service](https://www.hushmail.com/about/) stores your unencrypted email.
+I much prefer FastMail's take on security than one [that can't really deliver](http://assets.nydailynews.com/polopoly_fs/1.1300712.1364565374!/img/httpImage/image.jpg_gen/derivatives/gallery_1200/job-meme.jpg) what it promises.

 With their robust featureset, and a quick webapp, Gabe thinks FastMail actually can make email fun again.